ImmaculatePine/hermitage/README.md

 Ruby library for generation of image galleries (thumbnails and original images viewer).

+## Demo

-There is a [demo](http://immaculatepine.github.io/hermitage/demo/default.html) with customization examples at project's [homepage](http://immaculatepine.github.io/hermitage/).
+There is a [demo](http://immaculatepine.github.io/hermitage/demo/default/) with customization examples at project's [homepage](http://immaculatepine.github.io/hermitage/).

 ## Requirements